simondparsons/basic-vision/models/README.md

 ### VGG8_F/M

-Probably the most authentic since the come from the VGG group, but (as with VGG16 etc) the paper that introdcued them didn't given them the VGG name, just calling them the Fast and Medium architectures, but they have the requisite 8 layers.
+Probably the most authentic since they come from the VGG group in:

+but (as with VGG16 etc) the paper that introdcued them didn't given them the VGG name, just calling them the Fast and Medium architectures, but they have the requisite 8 layers.
 (There is also a Slow architecture, which differs only in strides and using 3x3 pooling --- I wanted to focus on a common pooling and filtering regime and so ignored this one.)

 * Fast: a 64 filter layer, a 256 filter layer, then 3 x 256 filter layers followed by 2 FC layers and an output layer.